khaytsus/gqrx-scan/README.md

 If using the gqrxfile mode, the CSV file in $HOME/.config/gqrx/bookmarks.csv will be used.
 This is the file which GQRX uses for its built-in bookmarking system and contains the frequency, channel name, modulation, bandwidth, and optional tags.
 Note, bandwidth is not used by GQRX Scan at this time as the GQRX Remote command set does not support setting bandwidth currently.

-Otherwise, you may use the generic "file" mode which is a CSV file that can be used for scanning pre-set channels is the same format as the gqrx-remote project (https://github.com/marmelo/gqrx-remote) uses, without any headers, with the columns being HZ,MODE,Name
+Otherwise, you may use the generic "file" mode which is a CSV file that can be used for scanning pre-set channels is the same format as the gqrx-remote project (https://github.com/marmelo/gqrx-remote) uses, without any headers, with the columns being HZ,MODE,Bandwidth,Name

 The CSV file path is defined in the file and should be updated for where your file is located.

 Example:

-28101000,CW,10m CW<br>
+28101000,CW,500,10m CW<br>
-28400000,USB,10m Calling<br>
+28400000,USB,2700,10m Calling<br>
-446000000,FM,440 Simplex<br>
+446000000,FM,10000,440 Simplex<br>
-144200000,LSB,2m SSB Calling<br>
+144200000,LSB,27000,2m SSB Calling<br>

 ### Recording Tips